DragSama/DragSama/README.md

 Some of my favourite anime -
 <!-- anime_list_start-->
-* Re:ZERO -Starting Life in Another World- Season 2 (Re:Zero kara Hajimeru Isekai Seikatsu 2nd Season)
-* The Rising of the Shield Hero (Tate no Yuusha no Nariagari)
+* The Rising of the Shield Hero - (Tate no Yuusha no Nariagari)
-* Re:ZERO -Starting Life in Another World -(Re:Zero kara Hajimeru Isekai Seikatsu)
+* Re:ZERO -Starting Life in Another World- - (Re:Zero kara Hajimeru Isekai Seikatsu)
-* No Game, No Life (No Game No Life)
+* No Game, No Life - (No Game No Life)
-* Overlord(Overlord)
+* Overlord - (Overlord)
-* How Not to Summon a Demon Lord(Isekai Maou to Shoukan Shoujo no Dorei Majutsu)
+* How Not to Summon a Demon Lord - (Isekai Maou to Shoukan Shoujo no Dorei Majutsu)
 * KONOSUBA -God's blessing on this wonderful world!
-2 (Kono Subarashii Sekai ni Shukufuku wo!
+2 - (Kono Subarashii Sekai ni Shukufuku wo!
 2)
+* Re:ZERO -Starting Life in Another World- Season 2 - (Re:Zero kara Hajimeru Isekai Seikatsu 2nd Season)
+* Kaguya-sama: Love is War? - (Kaguya-sama wa Kokurasetai?: Tensai-tachi no Renai Zunousen)
 <!-- anime_list_end-->